A photographer’s guide to shooting Hyrox events

 5 Find unusual locations around the venue

 Because these venues are unconventional, they come with quirks—and opportunities.
-Black mats and banners eat light.
-But the white details in the turf pop.

 There is quite a bit of branding.
 I found myself drawn to the HYROX logos most.
 Some of the partner branding felt off in certain setups, so I worked to either feature it intentionally or avoid it.
-When it worked, it worked.
-But I didn’t force it.

 6 Tech + Workflow Considerations